eastcitysoftware/weld/README.md

 ## Working with the DOM

-Weld comes with a few utilies to make creating and manipulating DOM elements easier.
+weld.js comes with a few utilies to make creating and manipulating DOM elements easier.

 ### Creating Elements

 The first is `weld.el()` which is a DOM swiss army knife.
 It can create new elements and modify existing ones.
 When the first argument is a string literal tag name, a new element will be creating.
 Attributes are provided as an object literal and can include event listeners, denoted by prefixing the attribute name with `on`.

+Below is an example of creating a button element with an ID, class, text content, and an onclick event listener.

 ```js
 const button = weld.el('button', {